Accessibility and Smart Scale: Using Access Scores to Prioritize Projects

 DOTs have very limited resources available to explore projects falling outside of their core responsibility of providing safe and efficient transportation facilities.
 Learning from the experiences of those DOTs that have already worked through issues associated with renewable energy facilities in the ROW can enable agencies embarking on these projects to save time and money, and avoid potential pitfalls.

 In this webinar, you can hear from Allison Hamilton, the Oregon Solar Highway Program Manager; and Lily Oliver, Solar Photovoltaic Energy Program Manager at MassDOT about their states’ experiences with solar energy along highways.
 FHWA staff will also join us to answer questions about federal resources and support for these programs.

 A guide for complete transportation: Arizona’s new HDM

 In May 2016, Arizona DOT issued their long-awaited Complete Transportation Guidebook, which they view as a conversation about sustainable transportation.
 It includes tools for local partners to work and plan with ADOT on flexibility in speed and other roadway design elements, interacting with other modes of transportation, and more emphasis on complete streets than had been previously present in their official publications.
 This guidebook recognizes that lane widths and other design standards should be different in dense urban settings than in rural areas with little development.
 But their “main lines” often become “main streets” when they come into cities and towns, so the same road be built differently to meet the community context.

-SSTI’s next community of practice meeting will be July 22-23 in Detroit.
-Topics will include transportation funding and climate adaptation.
+SSTI’s summer 2016 Community of Practice meeting will be held July 27-28, 2016 The meetings focus on peer-to-peer interaction between CEOs of state departments of transportation.
+These meetings allow attendees to share ideas and learn from one another’s experiences leading state DOTs.
 The meeting is open to state DOT CEOs and is by-invitation to others.
 For more information, contact Eric Sundquist, firstname.lastname@example.org.